-Use any of above four methods and add your targeted keywords to start tracking.
+Use any of the above four methods and add your targeted keywords to start tracking.

 Here I used an SEO strategy to track keyword positions.
-As #1 ranking article is ranking for tons of keywords, I generated 20 targeted keywords.
+As the #1 ranking article ranks for tons of keywords, I generated 20 targeted keywords.

-Once you added keywords, click on “Add to Project” button and then ‘Start Tracking’ button.
+Once you have added keywords, click on the “Add to Project” button and then the ‘Start Tracking’ button.

-Step 9: Wait a few minutes while SEMrush gathered data and show rankings.
+Step 9: Wait a few minutes until Semrush gathers data and shows you rankings.

 As your article is new, you won’t see any rankings.
 But, after a few weeks, you will start seeing ranking fluctuations.